Q: How does a court decide whether to order shared parenting or order one parent to have custody of the children when a marriage ends?

 A: Not necessarily.
 The court still must determine whether it is in that child’s best interest for custody to be granted to the parent chosen.
 The court also must consider many other factors to determine what is in the child’s best interest.
 The wishes of an older, more mature child are often weighed very heavily unless there is a negative reason why the child prefers one parent over the other (e.g., lax rules or supervision, substance abuse issues, etc.).

 This Law You Can Use legal information article was provided by the Ohio State Bar Association.
-It was originally prepared by Sylvania attorney Pamela Manning, and updated by Cleveland attorney Laurel G. Stein.
+It was originally prepared by Sylvania attorney Pamela Manning, and updated by Cleveland attorney Laurel G. Stein of Bittinger Law.